aromanino/propertiesmanager/README.md

 $ NODE_ENV=dev node bin/www --properties_One="Override_TestOne"
 ```

-To override parameters in a tree structure(overrun branches to reach leaves), use doted(".") syntax like in this example:
+To override parameters in a tree structure(overrun branches to reach leaves), use doted(".") syntax.
+For example:
  ```javascript

   // We Want Override Obj_One